ChrisRoyse/Sentiment-Analysis-Twitch-Live-Chat/README.md

 # Twitch Data Sentiment Analysis

 A Python-based tool that performs sentiment analysis on Twitch chat data.
 This script processes a dataset containing Twitch messages, analyzes the sentiment of each message using multiple sentiment analysis libraries, and aggregates the results on a daily and weekly basis.
 The final sentiment scores are saved into separate CSV files for further analysis.
+The results of my test of 723,000,000 messages is attached as well to view.

 ## Table of Contents